-Gross inland consumption of energy divided by GDP (kg of oil equivalent per 1 000 EUR) - 2015
+Gross inland consumption of energy divided by GDP (kg of oil equivalent per 1 000 EUR) - 2015 er labour) but it will not disappear.
 Figure 1.
-CEE countries have the most energy intensive economies in European Union.
+CEE countries have the most energy intensive economies in Those countries however lack the European Union.
 Source EUROSTAT.EU